-Achievement - Achievement in 4-H means a member completes all the membership requirements of the 4-H club for the year.
+Achievement - Achievement in 4-H means a member completes all the membership requirements of their 4-H club for the year.

-Camp Riversite - Camp Riversite is a 60-acre 4-H camp owned and maintained by the Sheboygan County 4-H Leaders Association.
+4-H Camp Riversite - 4-H Camp Riversite is a 60-acre 4-H camp owned and maintained by the Sheboygan County 4-H Leaders Association.
 The camp features a 3⁄4 mile self-guided trail, a weatherized cabin, a picnic shelter, a lighted baseball area, and playground equipment.